stress-free-healthcare

 Now, for a second, imagine a professional who has to deal with the following:

-2. Deal with Emotional Duress: This professional is surrounded by a varied set of emotions.
+2. Deal with Emotional Duress: This professional is surrounded by various emotions.
 She/he is often the ray of hope but can also be the bearer of bad news.
 No matter what, she/he has to keep her composure and poise intact – every day.

 3. Unpredictable Schedule: This professional has defined work hours.
-But, her nature of work is such that she/he can get a call in the middle of the night, after a tiring day, and she/he is expected to respond since it might be a matter of life or death.
+However, her nature of work means that she/he can get a call in the middle of the night after a tiring day, and she/he is expected to respond since it might be a matter of life or death.

-4. Pressure to Perform Consistently: She/he is expected to have consistent performance day in and day out.
-That is one of the reasons why she/he is considered the best in her/his area of work.
+4. Pressure to Perform Consistently: She/he is expected to perform consistently day in and day out.
+That is one reason why she/he is considered the best in her/his area of work.

-This post is about how to define, identify, and mitigate stress – the beast that stands between the work-life balance of a doctor and the satisfaction she/he can receive by being stress-free at work.
+This post is about defining, identifying, and mitigating stress, the beast that stands between a doctor’s work-life balance and the satisfaction she/he can receive by being stress-free at work.

 How to Define Stress?

-Stress is a universal phenomenon, with significant academic literature in physics and organizational psychology laying the groundwork to help us understand its nature.
-But, understanding what stress is can be the first step to mitigating it.
-This is quite similar to diagnosis – to cure a disease, you have to identify it.
-And to identify it, you have to define what it is.
+Stress is a universal issue.
+Academic studies in physics and organizational psychology help us understand its nature.
+Understanding stress is the first step to managing it.
+This process is similar to diagnosis— to cure a disease, you must first identify and define it.

-The Cleveland Clinic highlights stress as a normal phenomenon which is the body’s response to an external stimulus often referred to as a ‘stressor.’
+The Cleveland Clinic highlights stress as a normal phenomenon, which is the body’s response to an external stimulus, often referred to as a ‘stressor.’
 Every time the body encounters a stressor, it releases the response.
 This response often includes the nervous response taking control and increasing your heart rate, breathing rhythm, and vision.
-This results in a quick response when you face danger, resulting in the idea of ‘fight or flight.’
-Such stress is normal and can even be useful in increasing performance in situations that require extraordinary attention – like being chased by a tiger or facing an emergency with a patient losing consciousness.
+This leads to a quick response when you face danger, creating the “fight or flight” reaction.
+Such stress is everyday and can boost your performance in critical situations, like being chased by a tiger or handling an emergency with a losing consciousness patient.

-When the stress is long-term and taking a chronic form, it evolves into a challenge.
-Long-term or chronic stress can result in several physiological phenomena like chest pain, incessant heartbeats, dizziness, exhaustion, insomnia, high blood pressure, reduced immunity, loss of libido, and even digestive problems.
-On a more psychological front, stress can result in depression, panic attacks, and anxiety.
+When stress lasts a long time, it becomes a serious problem.
+Chronic stress can cause physical issues like chest pain, fast heartbeats, dizziness, tiredness, trouble sleeping, high blood pressure, weaker immunity, loss of libido, and stomach problems.
+It can also lead to depression, panic attacks, and anxiety.

 Unhealthy Methods to Deal with Stress